dinde451/jarr.d1/Jarulfs_Guide.md

 Damage

 1.  for spells, the actual damage is calculated upon cast.
-For information about damage ranges for spells, see chapter 4.1.2.
+For information about damage ranges for spells, see CHAPTER_LINK_details-about-spells.

 2.  if the effect is an arrow, calculate Rnd\[max<sub>base weapon damage</sub> - min<sub>base weapon damage</sub> + 1\] +